Aloroid/ecrDebugger/README.md

 ECR Debugger returns a function which is used to start the debugger.
 This function needs to be called in order to start the debugger.
 You'll need to provide the list of components and registry in order for it to succesfully start.
 Otherwise, it will error.

 Optionally, you can also provide hook functions which when both are provided enable the Watch functionality of the debugger.
 This allows you to watch Systems and what changes they are making to the given entities.
+You need to provide a before hook, which will run before the system runs and is used to start connections for recording changes, and a after hook which will be used to cleanup said connections.
 ```lua
 local registry = ecr.registry()
 local debugger = require(path.to.debugger)